 Both Resource Recovery Centre sites are required to be monitored in accordance with their licence conditions and reported to the EPA in an Annual Return.

-Download the most recent Ophir Road Resource Recovery Centre environmental monitoring results ORRRC - environmental monitoring data - March 2017
+Download the most recent Ophir Road Resource Recovery Centre environmental monitoring results ORRRC - environmental monitoring - April 2018

 Download a map of EPA monitoring locations for Ophir Road RRC here.
 ORRRC Monitoring Points Map